N-A-D/ECFW/README.md

 The default storage implementation for components uses `std::vector`s.
 If this scheme wastes too much memory, you can instead provide an alternative storage container on a per component basis.
-All that is required of you is to provide a template specialization of `ecfw::underlying_storage` using a member type `type` as an alias for your storage container.
+All that is required of you is to provide a template specialization of `ecfw::underlying_storage` with a member type `type` as an alias for your storage container.
 Example:
 ```cpp